 Only people at high risk of developing lung cancer will benefit from a cancer screening or test at our facility near Binghamton.
 Risk is defined by your age—usually if you are between 55 and 77—and by what is called “pack years” of smoking.
 Pack years are calculated by multiplying the number of packs of cigarettes per day that a person smoked by the number of years the person smoked.

 Other risk factors, such as a personal history of cancer or lung disease, a family history of cancer or lung disease, and occupational exposure, also can play a role.
-These should be discussed with your referring provider and with UHS Nurse Direct.
 We offer screening to those individuals who are considered high-risk.

 How will I be screened?